ValveSoftware/steam-runtime/README.md

 To wipe the runtime environment and remove binary packages:
 > make clean

-Note that building all the packages from source takes a long time, so only remove binary packages if you are sure you want a clean slate.
+Note that building all the packages from source takes a long time, so only remove binary packages if you are sure you want to rebuild everything.

 buildroot.sh